Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

-If you own and use a motorhome, trailer, fifth-wheel, or even a small pop-up, one of the things you will need to often do is back your rig or camper trailer safely and accurately into a campsite or tight parking space.
+If you own and use a motorhome, travel trailer, fifth-wheel, or even a small pop-up, you'll often have to back it safely into a campsite or other tight parking spaces.

-To prepare your motorhome, you need to go to an office supply store and buy a package of brightly colored (red, orange, etc) stick-on dots.
+To prepare your motorhome for easy parking, you just need to go to an office supply store and buy a package of brightly colored (red, orange, etc.) stick-on dots.

-When you get back to your rig, do the following:
+When you get back to your RV, do the following:

 - Repeat this on the passenger side for those rare instances where you will be required to back into your campsite from the opposite side of the street.

-- Your navigator must define a line into the campsite that is one foot inside the edge of the campsite where your rig’s tires will end up, as shown above.
-Note: When establishing this line, make sure that once you are backed in, your slides will clear any vertical obstacles like trees, power stands, etc.
+- Your navigator must define a line into the campsite that is one foot inside the edge of the campsite.
+This is where your RV’s tires will end up, as shown below.

 - Your navigator should stand on this imaginary line at the front edge of the campsite and hold their arms straight out in front of themselves to indicate the street edge of the campsite.

-- Once your navigator is in place, you, the driver, should pull your rig slowly forward, keeping the body of your rig almost touching your navigator's hands, until the navigator drops their arms, indicating that the dot is right where their hands were (see the image above).
+- Once your navigator is in place, you, the driver, should pull your rig slowly forward, keeping the body of your rig almost touching your navigator's hands, until the navigator drops their arms, indicating that the marker dot is right where their hands were (see the image below).

-The driver should turn the rig's steering wheel fully to the right, then pull forward until they have crossed the street as far as possible, then stop, as shown in the picture above.
+While in the position shown for Step 1, the driver should turn the rig's steering wheel fully to the right, then pull forward until they have crossed the street as far as possible, then stop: as shown in the picture below.

-On a typical width street, this should put your right rear tire on your imaginary line at the corner of the campsite.
+On a street of typical width, this should put your right rear tire on or very near your imaginary line at the front corner of the campsite.

-This process works great for the novice driver until they become more comfortable with their rig.
-Use this procedure, and you will take a lot less time getting into that narrow site.
-Of course, while backing up, the driver should always use their rear camera and mirrors to assure that they don't hit anything else on the site.
+Of course, while backing up, the driver should always use their rear camera and mirrors as tools to assure that they don't hit anything or misalign the RV once they are on the site.

 After you are properly aligned, have your navigator move you forward or backward until: